MikeBusuttil/kaggle/README.md

 #### attempt #5

-- see what the best aggregate & 1-off params are (once the night-long run concludes)
 - run Erik's HPO to see if it becomes clear where 454 xgb stopping rounds comes from
 - use the lasso regression model
   - tune it right